Drinking and Driving

 Norway, Puerto Rico, Singapore and the United Kingdom.

-While American alcohol-related traffic fatalities have been decreasing since their high level in 1961, still, tens of thousands of people die from this cause each year.
-In 2008, the number was 37,261 people dying each year from alcohol-related accidents.
+While American alcohol-related traffic fatalities have been decreasing since their high level in 1961, still, more than ten thousand of people die from this cause each year.
+In 2012, 10,322 people died in an accident where one or more of the drivers was impaired by alcohol.
+Twenty-seven percent of impaired operators in fatal crashes were riding motorcycles.

 European Restrictions on Drinking and Driving Vary Widely